Daniel-KM/Omeka-S-module-ImageServer/README.md

 Installation
 ------------

+### Install scenarios

+Image Server and [Iiif Server] are two independent modules.
+Each one can be installed alone, or both together.

+- Image Server alone: serves the IIIF Image API (info.json + image requests) from the Omeka files locally, without manifest generation.
+Useful when manifests are provided by another tool, or when a IIIF viewer points directly at the image endpoints.

+- Iiif Server alone: generates IIIF Presentation manifests only.
+An external image server (Cantaloupe, IIP Image, etc.) must be configured in IiifServer settings.

+- Both installed: IiifServer auto-detects Image Server and uses it as the local IIIF image service in manifests.

+### Module

 See general end user documentation for [installing a module].

 This module requires the module [Common], that should be installed first.